- A COO, or chief operating officer, is typically the second-highest-ranking executive in a company.

-While the CEO is typically the face of an organization, the COO (chief operating officer) is second in command.
-Sometimes called vice president of operations, COOs are senior executives who manage the day-to-day operations of an organization.
+The COO is second in command.
+Sometimes called vice president of operations, he or she is a senior executive who manages the day-to-day operations of an organization.

-"A COO is the driving force behind a successful brand," said Laurie Windler, vice president operations at Camp Bow Wow.
-"While protecting the brand, they are always on the lookout for opportunities to systemize and simplify the brand."
+"A COO is the driving force behind a successful brand," said Laurie Windler, vice president of operations at Camp Bow Wow. "[COOs] are always on the lookout for opportunities to systemize and simplify the brand."

-Amy Sanchez, certified career coach at Swim Against the Current, said COOs work closely with CEOs to help make important company decisions.
-They also work with other C-suite executives, including the CFO and CIO, to make sure all departments are working to support the company's objectives as defined by executives and the board of directors.
+Amy Sanchez, certified career coach at Swim Against the Current, said COOs work closely with CEOs to make important company decisions.
+They also work with other C-suite executives, including the CFO and CIO, to ensure all departments are supporting the company's objectives as defined by executives and the board of directors.

 COOs typically have a combination of solid education and work experience.
-Windler said if individuals want to become a COO, they should have a degree in business or have a proven track record of successful team building.
+If individuals want to become a COO, Windler said, they should have a degree in business or a proven track record of successful team building.

 "I believe a COO needs to have walked the talk," Windler said.
 "They need to understand every role on their team and have either lived it or take the time to understand it.
 This gives them the ability to identify gaps and understand needs."

-Whittier also agrees it's important to have a solid foundation in business; a specific degree isn't needed – although having a Master of Business Administration (MBA) is a "huge plus from a standpoint of building business and financial acumen."
-[Read related article: Getting an MBA Without a Bachelor's Degree]
+Whittier agrees that it's important to have a solid foundation in business; a specific degree isn't needed – although having a Master of Business Administration degree can be a "huge plus from a standpoint of building business and financial acumen," he said.

-"A good rule of thumb for those hoping to become a COO is to have a deep understanding of business, people management and the industry as a whole," Whittier added.
+"A good rule of thumb for those hoping to become a COO is to have a deep understanding of business, people management and the industry as a whole," Whittier said.

 What skills should a COO have?

 "You need to be a strategic thinker with a solid business and financial acumen," said Whittier.
-"The ability to negotiate is also helpful.
-Since the COO has a hand in every department, a baseline understanding of what each team does is also important."
+"The ability to negotiate is also helpful."

-However, there is at least one piece of sage advice that can help you rise to the ranks of COO: While you're building your career, you should always be expanding your network.
-Most successful business professionals got where they are not only because of their hard work but also because of their relationships.
+However, there is at least one piece of sage advice that can help you rise to the ranks of COO: While you're building your career, you should always expand your network.
+Most successful business professionals got to where they are not only because of their hard work but also because of their relationships.

-"Many people spend so much time inside their company they forget to focus on building their network," Sanchez said.
-"If you really want to become a COO, the best strategy is to [do] well at your company, but also, build your external network with individuals who are climbing the ranks at other companies, executive coaches and recruiters."
+"Many people spend so much time inside their company they forget to focus on building their network," said Sanchez.
+"If you really want to become a COO, the best strategy is to [do] well at your company, but also build your external network with individuals who are climbing the ranks at other companies, executive coaches and recruiters."